-Nar-Anon is a 12-step program to help people with an addicted friend or relative.
+Nar-Anon is a 12-step program to help people with a friend or relative who is struggling with an addiction.
 Nar-Anon is not a religious program, but does focus on a spiritual way of life and the help of a Higher Power as each person interprets it.
 They offer a list of 20 questions to determine if the program is right for you.
-If you answer yes to at least four of the questions, Nar-Anon might be able to help.
+If you answer yes to at least 4 of the questions, Nar-Anon might be able to help.
 Some of the questions are:

 - Is it becoming difficult for you to believe his/her explanations?